 The College has a separate treasury management policy in place.
 Short-term borrowing for temporary revenue purposes can be authorised by the Principal.
 Following ONS reclassification colleges are now required to seek approval for all borrowings.

 Cash flows

-Cash flow decreased dramatically during the year, due to paying off an additional £1.2m from the NatWest loan.
+Cash flow increased during the year, due to a maturing investment and despite paying off the NatWest loan.

-Operating cash outflow was £1,646,000 (2021/22: inflow £2,357,000).
+Operating cash inflow was £1,033,000 (2022/23: outflow £1,646,000).

 Reserves